IBM/spring-boot-microservices-on-kubernetes/README.md

 The Spring Boot Microservices are the **Compute-Interest-API** and the **Send-Notification**.

 The **Send-Notification** can be configured to send notification through gmail and/or Slack.
-Tne notification only pushes once when the account balance on the MySQL database goes over $50,000.
+The notification only pushes once when the account balance on the MySQL database goes over $50,000.
 Default is the gmail option.
 You can also use event driven technology, in this case [OpenWhisk](http://openwhisk.org/) to send emails and slack messages.
 To use OpenWhisk with your notification microservice, please follow the steps [here](#232-using-openwhisk-action-with-slack-notification) before building and deploying the microservice images.
 Otherwise, you can proceed if you choose to only have an email notification setup.

-#### Code Snippets:
+The Spring Boot app is configured to use a MySQL database.
+The configuration is located in application.properties in `spring.datasource.*`

-_compute-interest-api/src/main/resources/_**application.properties**
+*compute-interest-api/src/main/resources/application.properties*
 ```
 spring.datasource.url = jdbc:mysql://${MYSQL_DB_HOST}:${MYSQL_DB_PORT}/dockercon2017